RodPin/React-Paper-Table/README.md

 # React-Paper-Table
 Use paper to create a Table

-PT- Array de objetos para passar por props:
+PT- Array de objetos para passar por props para o componente 'List':

 [{},{},{},{},{},{}]

-ENG- pass through props an array of objects:
+ENG- Pass to 'List' through props an array of objects:

 [{},{},{},{},{},{}]